seph1709/eg-cart-mobile/README.md

 # egcart_mobile

 An android app to help shoppers find products easily.
-For more information you can join the testing program on playstore by sending your email and access this url [Click Me](https://play.google.com/apps/testing/com.seph1709.egcart_mobile)
+If you'd like to join the testing program on the Play Store, please send me your email address and access ths link [Testing Program](https://play.google.com/apps/testing/com.seph1709.egcart_mobile)

 ## Screenshots